Tajikistan: Economy

-Drug trafficking is the major illegal source of income in Tajikistan as it is an important transit country for Afghan narcotics bound for Russian and, to a lesser extent, Western European markets; some opium poppy is also raised locally for the domestic market.
-However, with the increasing assistance from international organisations, such as UNODC, and co-operation with the US, Russian, EU and Afghan authorities a level of progress on the fight against illegal drug-trafficking is being achieved.
+Drug trafficking is an illegal source of income in Tajikistan as it is a transit country for Afghan narcotics bound for Russian and, to a lesser extent, Western European markets; some opium poppy is raised locally for the domestic market.
+With the increasing assistance from international organisations, such as UNODC, and co-operation with the US, Russian, EU and Afghan authorities a level of progress on the fight against illegal drug-trafficking is being achieved.
 Tajikistan holds third place in the world for heroin and raw opium confiscations (1216.3 kg of heroin and 267.8 kg of raw opium in the first half of 2006).
-Drug money corrupts the country's government; according to some experts the well-known personalities that fought on both sides of the civil war and have held the positions in the government after the armistice was signed are now involved in the drug trade.
+Drug money corrupts the country's government; according to some experts the personalities that fought on both sides of the civil war and have held the positions in the government after the armistice was signed are involved in the drug trade.
 UNODC is working with Tajikistan to strengthen border crossings, provide training, and set up joint interdiction teams.
-It also helped to establish Tajikistani Drug Control Agency.
-Tajikistan is also an active member of the Economic Cooperation Organization (ECO).
+It helped to establish Tajikistani Drug Control Agency.

-Besides Russia, China is one of the major economic and trade partners of Dushanbe.
+Besides Russia, China is one of the economic and trade partners of Dushanbe.
 Tajikistan belongs to the group of countries associated with Chinese investment within the Belt and Road Initiative.

 Transportation

-In 2013 Tajikistan, like many of the other Central Asian countries, was experiencing major development in its transportation sector.

 As a landlocked country, Tajikistan has no ports and the majority of transportation is via roads, air, and rail.
-In recent years Tajikistan has pursued agreements with Iran and Pakistan to gain port access in those countries via Afghanistan.
+Over the years Tajikistan has pursued agreements with Iran and Pakistan to gain port access in those countries via Afghanistan.
 In 2009, an agreement was made between Tajikistan, Pakistan, and Afghanistan to improve and build a 1,300 km highway and rail system connecting the three countries to Pakistan's ports.
 The proposed route would go through the Gorno-Badakhshan Autonomous Province in the eastern part of the country.
-And in 2012, the presidents of Tajikistan, Afghanistan, and Iran signed an agreement to construct roads and railways as well as oil, gas, and water pipelines to connect the three countries.
+In 2012, the presidents of Tajikistan, Afghanistan, and Iran signed an agreement to construct roads and railways, and oil, gas, and water pipelines to connect the three countries.